 Thus, your overall claim would be in excess of £10,000.
 Clearly not a small claim despite the compensation for personal injury being less than £5,000.

 Does the change in the small claims limit apply to all types of road accident?

-“No” – the increased small claims limit for road accidents only apply to an injured party that is in a motor vehicle, effectively protected by a metal cage.
+Therefore, the road accident small claims limit increase only applies to an injured party that is in a motor vehicle, effectively protected by a metal cage.
 Examples include car drivers or passengers, van drivers, lorry drivers, bus passengers, etc.

-The increase in the small claims limit does not apply to children even if they were inside a car or other vehicle protected by a metal cage.
-Children are one type of “protected party” and are considered too young to have capacity to make a claim on their own behalf.
+The increase in the small claims limit does not apply to children or protected parties, even if they were inside a car or other vehicle protected by a metal cage.

 For the purpose of the law in England and Wales a child is classed as someone under the age of 18 years.